tajpuriya27/php_understanding/Readme.md

 - **PHP Tag**: A PHP script starts with `<?php` and ends with `?>`
 - **Semi-colon**: PHP statement must ends with `;`.
 Semi-colon are error prone.
 - **Loosly Typed Language**: PHP is loosly typed language i.e. we don't have to declare the data type of varible while declaring them. _(Same as JS)_
+- **Omit Closing Tag**: The `?>` closing tag in PHP is optional and is often omitted in files containing only PHP code.
+This practice prevents accidental injection of trailing whitespace into the response.

 ## How to run PHP Code: